 These details are included on the Information.
-This is the official court form (listing the date, place, and type of offence) that the prosecutor will give you before the trial.
+This is the official court form (listing the date, place, and type of offence) that the prosecutor gives you before the trial.
 The prosecutor must still prove these details at the trial.

 Usually the prosecutor will call a witness to give evidence about the date and place of the crime.
-This witness will likely be the investigating police officer, a store detective/loss prevention officer, and/or the property owner.
+This witness will likely be the investigating police officer.
+The witness may also be the property owner.